kyma-project/kyma/docs/event-mesh/03-01-event-processing.md

     >**NOTE:** The HTTP Source Adapter accepts only CloudEvents in version 1.0.

-  Before Kyma Version 1.11, the Application sent events to the `/v1/events` endpoint exposed by an `event-service` created per application.
+  Before Kyma Version 1.11, the application sent events to the `/v1/events` endpoint exposed by the [Event Service](https://github.com/kyma-project/kyma/blob/master/components/event-service/README.md).
 This service was responsible for sending events to the Event Bus, which back then handled event processing and delivery.
-In Event Mesh, the events are sent to the `/events` endpoint exposed direcly by the Mesh to receive CloudEvents in version 1.0.
+In Event Mesh, the application sends events to the directly exposed `/events` endpoint.
+These events must comply with the [CloudEvents specification](https://github.com/cloudevents/spec/blob/v1.0/spec.md).

   It may happen, that you still use the previous endpoint to receive the events.
-That is why the `event-service` was refactored into a compatibility layer.
-This layer ensures that the events received by the `/v1/events` endpoint meet the contract of application connectivity and can be forwarded to the subscriber.
-To achieve that, it consumes the events in the non-CloudEvent format, translates them into CloudEvents and propagates to the new Event Mesh.
+That is why the Event Service's logic was refactored into a compatibility layer to ensure that the events received at the `/v1/events` endpoint can be forwarded to the subscriber.
+To achieve that, it consumes the events in the non-CloudEvent format, transforms them into CloudEvents, and propagates to the new Event Mesh.

 2. The Subscription defines the Broker as the subscriber.
 This way, the Channel can communicate with the Broker to send events.